fbernutz/die-himmelstraeumerin-blog/Content/about/cv.md

 # Resume

 My name is **Felizia Bernutz**.
-I'm an iOS developer with focus on user experience and accessibility.
+I’m an iOS developer with focus on user experience and accessibility.
 I have a Bachelor of Engineering degree in Media Engineering and a solid understanding of software engineering.
 I also have a background in design and have worked with some design and prototyping tools.
 I have experience in giving workshops about sketchnoting remotely and in person.

 Read through my [motivators][motivators], if you want to know what motivates me and what makes me happy.